Signal Integration with Advanced Webhooks Guide

 Registration Questions

-- (Optional for use with mapping Certain fields to fields in your target application) Tag Registration Questions.
+- Optional for use with mapping Certain fields to fields in your target application.

 Opening Certain Signal

-- When Signal is activated for your account, the Account Settings > Implementation menu adds an extra option: Signal Real-Time Data Integration.
+- When Signal is activated for your account, Account Settings > Implementation includes an extra option: Signal Real-Time Data Integration.

 Setting up a Connection